Teradata/stacki-wiki/Frontend-Installation.md

 In _Manual_ mode, the installer brings up a partition setup screen after the wizard exits.
 In this mode, specify at least 16 GB for the root partition and a separate /export partition.
+You should add a swap partition, and /var if you have made / only 16GB.
+You can be bold and just do / and a swap.
+You can also use LVM, but really?
+Why?

 ![](images/stacki_config_step_5.png)

 ### Add Pallets

-Choose the _Pallets_ you want to install.
+Choose the _pallets_ you want to install.
-Booting from a DVD, Pallets should automatically load onto the list for you to choose.
+Booting from a DVD, pallets should automatically load onto the list for you to choose.

 ![](images/stacki_config_step_6a_2.png)

-The _Id_ column denotes Pallets loaded from a DVD and the _Network_ column denotes Pallets from a network.
+The _Id_ column denotes pallets loaded from a DVD and the _Network_ column denotes pallets from a network.

-Select _stacki_ and _os_ Pallets to install.
+Select _stacki_ and _os_ pallets to install.

 ![](images/stacki_config_step_6b_2.png)